Flexor hallucis longus muscle

+Tendon of the flexor hallucis longus (labeled 2, 2') and surrounding structures.
+Flexor digitorum longus tendon is labeled 5.
+Note the chiasma plantare.
+Right side, inferior view.
+(After Testut's Anatomy.)

 The flexor hallucis longus muscle (FHL) attaches to the plantar surface of phalanx of the great toe and is responsible for flexing that toe.
 The FHL is one of the three deep muscles of the posterior compartment of the leg, the others being the flexor digitorum longus and the tibialis posterior.
 The tibialis posterior is the most powerful of these deep muscles.
 All three muscles are innervated by the tibial nerve which comprises half of the sciatic nerve.

 Structure

-The flexor hallucis longus is situated on the fibular side of the leg.
+The flexor hallucis longus is situated on the fibular (lateral) side of the leg.
 It arises from the inferior two-thirds of the posterior surface of the body of the fibula, with the exception of 2.5 cm at its lowest part; from the lower part of the interosseous membrane; from an intermuscular septum between it and the peroneus muscles, laterally, and from the fascia covering the tibialis posterior, medially.

 The fibers pass obliquely downward and backward, where it passes through the tarsal tunnel on the medial side of the foot and end in a tendon which occupies nearly the whole length of the posterior surface of the muscle.

 This tendon lies in a groove which crosses the posterior surface of the lower end of the tibia, between the medial and lateral tubercles of the posterior surface of the talus, and the under surface of the sustentaculum tali of the calcaneus; in the sole of the foot it runs forward between the two heads of the flexor hallucis brevis, and is inserted into the base of the last phalanx of the great toe.
 The grooves on the talus and calcaneus, which contain the tendon of the muscle, are converted by tendinous fibers into distinct canals, lined by a mucous sheath.

-As the tendon passes forward in the sole of the foot, it is situated above, and crosses from the lateral to the medial side of the tendon of the flexor digitorum longus, to which it is connected by a fibrous slip.
+As the tendon passes forward in the sole of the foot, it is situated above, and crosses from the lateral to the medial side of the tendon of the flexor digitorum longus (at the so-called chiasma plantare), to which it is connected by a fibrous slip.